ncatlab/nlab-content/pages/2451.md

 +-- {: .num_example}
 ###### Example

-The [[fundamental group]] of the free groupoid of a graph with a single vertect is the [[free group]] on the set of edges of the graph.
+The [[fundamental group]] of the free groupoid of a graph with a single vertex is the [[free group]] on the set of edges of the graph.

 =--